 When waste is sorted, it is easier to identify and you canstart

-to address where processes can be made more efficient.
+to address where processes can be

 Here are some tips to maximise the process: